okffi/avohoito/README.md

 4. If you need https connections, run `certbot` and choose your new site from the list.
 After certbot has done its thing, reload Apache.

-### Blog service, Wordpress network/multisite: http://blog.okf.fi
+### Blog service, Wordpress network/multisite

 Wordpress multisite has been installed into /var/www/okf/blog.
-It is visible on the web at [http://blog.okf.fi](http://blog.okf.fi).
 You may request a blog to administer.
 It can be given a subdomain or domain controlled by OKFFI, or it can be assigned a domain owned by you.
 Themes and plugins are installed by superadmins.
 Contact sysadmin@okf.fi if you need these.